This is when a very seriousAesop is undermined because it's presented by a show that just cannot handle it well.

 Why did they even need a book about Mama being pregnant?
 They already had the one in which Sister was born.

 On the surface, Twilight is a safe, clean, nonviolent fantasy serving as a cautionary tale about the dangers of premarital sex.
 Bella is certainly tempted, but Edward does the good Christian thing and pressures her into getting married first.
 This is all well and good, except it's coming from the same story that portrays an emotionally abusive ephebophile stalker as romantic.
 In the real world, teenage romances do not last forever, and marriage is the last thing that random charming attractive guy will pressure unsuspecting women into.
-The lesson is outright contradicted in the final installment, when the pregnancy nearly proves fatal.
+The lesson is outright contradicted in the final installment, when the pregnancy nearly proves fatal (and very, very bloody).
 Marriage does not protect from STDs, nor does it physically or emotionally prepare one for pregnancy.
 And the first time they actually sleep together after their wedding, it's a violent event that leaves Bella injured and the bed destroyed.
 The Aesop here seems to be less "Wait until marriage" and more "Don't have sex ever."

 Many readers draw religious parallels and symbolism from the books, particularly when considering that Meyer is a Mormon.
 Meyer claims that she didn't intend the books to be influenced by her religion or promote her beliefs, but admits that her values do shape her writing.
 Regardless of intent, many readers feel the result is clueless aesops.